 Our annual Summer Fair which took place on 10 July 2021 rebranded as an Eco Summer Fair.
 Features included: plenty of plant based food options; no single use plastics; preloved clothing stall; upcycled gifts and furniture stalls; and a Fairtrade stall.
 (See further details on the fair here.)
 The Parochial Church Council (PCC) asked the Eco Church Action Group to nominate an environmental charity to receive a share of the profits from the fair and we chose one local - Trees for Cities and one global - Water Aid.

 As part of Creationtide we are planning an Eco Outreach day on 26 September 2021, when we will invite all the local community including local schools to visit the church and churchyard and learn about our commitment to environmental issues in general and climate justice in particular, tying the occasion in with our work towards racial justice.

-We have already had several outdoor services this year including - Racial Justice Sunday (14 February) and Mothering Sunday (27 March) where we launched our tree planting programme with the planting of an oak sapling, a reminder to us all of our duty to care for and nurture God’s creation.
-At the end of this month we will again celebrate Climate Sunday with an outdoor service which will flow directly into our Big Green Day community event which is described below.
+We had several outdoor services in 2021 including - Racial Justice Sunday (14 February) and Mothering Sunday (27 March) where we launched our tree planting programme with the planting of an oak sapling, a reminder to us all of our duty to care for and nurture God’s creation.
+At the end of September we again celebrated Climate Sunday with an outdoor service which flowed directly into our Big Green Day community event described here.